liferay/liferay-docs/develop/tutorials/articles/01-introduction-to-liferay-development/osgi-basics/embedding-third-party-jars-in-a-module.markdown

     instruction accepts a comma delimited list of resource arguments.
 Include more libraries simply by appending them after a comma.

-2. Open your bundle's `build.gradle` file and set add the library JAR as a dependency so it's properly loaded:
+2. Open your module's `build.gradle` file and set add the library JAR as a dependency so it's properly loaded:

         dependencies {